 At Audiology & Hearing Aid Solutions, our goal is to be the most comprehensive hearing health center in Northern New Jersey.
 Through our specialized services, we bring your ability to hear to its highest potential.

 A hearing screening is a simple, painless and efficient method used to determine whether more extensive hearing tests are required.
 We'll ask for your hearing and medical history, then, we’ll conduct a visual inspection of the ear, an otoscopy as well as pure-tone testing.

 Our thorough evaluation includes:

-Schedule your FREE hearing evaluation at any of our five convenient locations.
+Schedule your FREE hearing evaluation at any of our six convenient locations.

 True or false: Hearing loss only affects "older people" and is merely a sign of aging.

 The answer is false.
 In fact, according to the Better Hearing Institute, the majority (65%) of people with hearing loss are younger than age 65.
 Noise-induced hearing loss (NIHL) is the number one cause of hearing loss and it can affect people of any age.
 NIHL used to be associated mainly with people working in noisy environments, but with the increased use of earbuds and MP3 players, younger people are subjecting themselves to potential ear damage.
 An article on HearIt.org refers to NIHL as a world-wide epidemic.

 Pass or Fail

 When you "pass" our hearing screening, we will suggest that you return at least once a decade if you're under the age of 50.
 If you're over 50, we encourage you to return every three years.
 Also, if you exhibit new or worsening symptoms, don't hesitate to come back for another hearing screening.